awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/greengrass-discover-api.md

 The port number depends on whether the core device is configured to send HTTPS traffic over port 8443 or port 443\.
 For more information, see [Connect on port 443 or through a network proxy](configure-greengrass-core-v2.md#configure-alpn-network-proxy)\.

 **Note**
 These examples use the Amazon Trust Services \(ATS\) endpoint, which works with the recommended ATS root CA certificates\.
 Endpoints must match the root CA certificate type\.
-For more information, see [Use service endpoints that match the root CA certificate type](configure-greengrass-core-v2.md#certificate-endpoints)\.

 Port 8443